JujuAdams/Bento/docs/0.2/Tech-Draw-and-Draw-After.md

 All elements will execute Draw code unless they are set as invisible by calling `BentoSetVisible()` or have been disabled by `BentoSetDisable()`.
 An **invisible element** will not draw itself but will draw its children.
 A **disabled** element will draw neither itself nor its children.

 !> Instance elements will not respect the native GameMaker `visible` property.
+Please use `BentoSetVisible()` instead.

 If an element has a visual transform set up (such as `BentoTransformSetAngle()`) then that transform will apply to the element and will also apply to its children.
 Visual transforms will not affect the collision mask for an element - they are purely for visual effect, such as panels sliding in.